Nonparametric inference for fractional diffusion: The locally linear estimate

 where we have denoted for $j=0,1$:

-\begin{remi} As it has been already noticed in Nadaraya-Watson's type estimation procedure (see Subsection \ref{nada11}), three terms appear in the decomposition \eqref{decompn}.
-Each of them have a precise meaning: \begin{itemize} \item the first term, $\xi_{x,h}(X_t)$, is a "stochastic error term"; \item $r_{x,h}^{\mathrm{loc}}(X_{t_k})$) represents again the accuracy of the local approximation of $b$ by a constant function in a neighborhood of the point $x$ in the discrete times $(t_k)_{0\le k\le n}$; \item $r_{x,h}^{\mathrm{traj}}(X_{t_n})$ is the error due to the discretization of the continuous process $(X_s)_{s\ge 0}$. \end{itemize} \end{remi} The next result establishes the probability deviation bound for the discrete locally linear estimator of $b(x)$. \begin{theo} We assume that $b$ is Lipschitz with Lipschitz's constant $L$.
-There exists $\mathfrak{u}_1,\mathfrak{u_2}>0$ such that for any $t_n$ large enough, we have the conditional deviation probability bound:
+\begin{remi} As it has been already noticed in Nadaraya--Watson's type estimation procedure (see Section \ref{nada11}), three terms appear in the decomposition \eqref{decompn}.
+Each of them have a precise meaning: \begin{itemize} \item the first term, $\xi_{x,h}(X_t)$, is a ``stochastic error term''; \item$r_{x,h}^{\mathrm{loc}}(X_{t_k})$) represents again the accuracy of the local approximation of $b$ by a constant function in a neighbourhood of the point $x$ in the discrete times $(t_k)_{0\le k\le n}$; \item$r_{x,h}^{\mathrm{traj}}(X_{t_n})$ is the error due to the discretization of the continuous process $(X_s)_{s\ge0}$. \end{itemize} \end{remi} The next result establishes the probability deviation bound for the discrete locally linear estimator of $b(x)$. \begin{theo} We assume that $b$ is Lipschitz with Lipschitz's constant $L$.
+There exists $\mathfrak{u}_1,\mathfrak{u}_2>0$ such that for any $t_n$ large enough, we have the conditional deviation probability bound: